Europe eyes smartphone location data to stem virus spread | Times Leader

 Contact-tracing apps being considered by European governments would, like Israel’s effort, go well beyond what those governments are currently getting from wireless carriers to identify “hot spots” of disease and human concentration.

-Authorities at the epicenter of Italy’s outbreak have been using carrier data to highlight where people are ignoring stay-at-home orders.
-Data collected for Italian officials in the hard-hit northern state of Lombardy, for instance, apparently does not allow them to identify individuals, but did show that 30% of cellphone users were out moving around over the weekend.

-While legal safeguards exist in most democracies to protect digital privacy, the danger of the coronavirus could quickly compel policymakers to ignore them.
-On Friday, the European Union’s Data Protection Authority cautiously endorsed putting privacy on pause during the public health emergency.
+While legal safeguards exist in most democracies to protect digital privacy, the danger of the coronavirus could quickly compel policymakers to override them.
+On Friday, the European Union’s Data Protection Authority during the public health emergency.

 Italy’s minister of technological innovation, Paola Pisano, said in an interview Monday that a government task force is putting out a request for tracking-app candidates on Tuesday and expects to evaluate them by the end of the week.

-Pisano said she expects Italy’s app to be voluntary.
-One-sixth of Italy’s 60 million people don’t use the internet, she said, and older people — those most susceptible to being killed by the virus — are generally disinclined to download a new app.
+Pisano said she expects Italy’s app to be voluntary and for the government to protect individual privacy.
+One-sixth of Italy’s 60 million people don’t use the internet, she said, and older people — those most susceptible to being killed by the virus — are generally disinclined to download a new app, and might rebel if forced to do so.

-Europeans are closely examining the South Korean model of contact tracing, which involves the use of personal information including immigration, public transportation and credit-card records in addition to location-tracking GPS data.
+Europeans are closely examining the South Korean model of contact tracing, which involves the use of personal information such as immigration, public transportation and credit-card records in addition to location-tracking GPS data.

 But the Korean government disclosed so much ostensibly anonymous personal data that digital sleuths were able to identify virus carriers based on such information as where patients visited just before testing positive.
-Some people even used the data to track alleged marital infidelity.
-On Friday, South Korea’s Centers for Disease Control and Prevention said it was drafting new guidelines on data release to scale back on such abuses.
+Some people boycotted businesses, stigmatized carriers and even used the data to track alleged marital infidelity.
+On Friday, South Korea’s Centers for Disease Control and Prevention said it was drafting new guidelines to scale back such abuses.

 Michael Parker, an ethicist on an Oxford University team, said people are more likely to contact-tracing app if they’re not coerced — and the greater the participation the better the odds of identifying ‘hot spots’ and containing the virus.